How to Register with SDS

-- Disability documentation records are not shared directly with any faculty or staff member outside the Student Disability office.
+- Disability documentation records are not shared directly with any faculty or staff member outside the SDS office.

-- In the event that a registered SDS student seeks a course waiver at the institution, it may be necessary for the student to submit documentation of the disability in the General Educational Adjustment request process to the Adjustment committee members.
-This General Educational Adjustment Committee is not part of the SDS office.
+- In the event that a registered SDS student seeks a course waiver at the institution, it may be necessary to submit documentation of the disability in the General Educational Adjustment request process to the adjustment committee members.
+This General Educational Adjustment Committee is not part of SDS.

 - To assist in ensuring confidentiality, all accommodation letters faculty receive from a student in a given semester should be destroyed once the student has completed the course and a grade submitted or if the student officially withdraws from the course.